26.3 seq: Print numeric sequences

 50000000000000000004

-However, note that when limited to non-negative whole numbers, an increment of less than 200, and no format-specifying option, seq can print arbitrarily large numbers.
+However, when limited to non-negative whole numbers, an increment of less than 200, and no format-specifying option, seq can print arbitrarily large numbers.
 Therefore seq inf can be used to generate an infinite sequence of numbers.

 Be careful when using seq with outlandish values: otherwise you may see surprising results, as seq uses floating point internally.
 For example, on the x86 platform, where the internal representation uses a 64-bit fraction, the command: